FSX/misaka/docs/documentation.md

  * `text`: The Markdown source text.
  * `extensions`: One or more extension constants (optional).
  * `render_flags`: One or more render flag constants (optional).

-### misaka.toc

-The `toc` function generates a table of contents and accepts the following argument.

- * `text`: The Markdown source text.

 ### Extensions